aaron-grau/curic/javascript/readings/function-calling.md

 are almost always eventually called function style, which makes `this` the global object.
-Remember, you can use an anonymous function with the `var that = this` trick or `bind` to ensure that `this` is set properly in your callback, but using arrow functions so that `this` is set to the surrounding scope is preferred in ES6 when possible.
+Remember, you can use an anonymous function with the `var that = this` trick or `bind` to ensure that `this` is set properly in your callback, but using arrow functions so that `this` is set to the surrounding scope is preferred in ES6.

 ## Two last ways to call functions